 The Pike River underground coal mine on the Paparoa Range was opened by Pike River Coal in 2008.
 On 19 November 2010 a massive explosion occurred in the mine.
 Twenty-nine men working in the pit at the bottom were killed.
 Two men survived the explosion because they were in an access tunnel some distance from the pit.
 Rescue teams were prevented from entering the mine because the situation was too dangerous, and a second explosion occurred on 24 November.

 The Royal Commission on the Pike River Coal Mine Tragedy was established in 2010 to investigate the tragedy.
 Pike River Coal went into receivership, and the mine was bought by the state-owned Solid Energy in 2012.
 Solid Energy decided not to retrieve the bodies because it considered the mine remained too dangerous to enter.
 Some families objected to this decision and the tragedy remained a source of bitterness for many West Coasters.
 Solid Energy went into liquidation in 2018.
-In the same year, the government decided that an attempt would be made to re-enter the mine.
+In the same year, the government decided that an attempt would be made to re-enter the mine and recover the entry tunnel by 2020.
+This was done at a cost of $51 million.